jakobnissen/jakobnissen.github.io/posts/badjulia.md

 If you're a Julian reading this with scepticism, try implementing an interleaving iterator: It should take any number of iterators `x1, x2, ... xn` and produce a stream of their interleaved values: `x1_1, x2_x1, ... nx_1, x1_2 ... xn_m`.
 Easy peasy in Python, a nightmare in Julia because you have to juggle N states manually in the function.
 Or try re-implementing `zip` or a roundrobin iterator.

-## The existing iterators are poorly implemented
+## Functional programming primitives are not well designed
 I didn't really notice this until I tried Rust, and Julias `Transducers` package, both of whom implements iterators way betters than Julia itself does.
-This gripe is not _one single_ thing, but rather a series of smaller gripes about how Julia's iterators are just... generally not that well designed.
+This issue is not _one single_ design problem, but rather a series of smaller issues about how Julia's iterators are just... generally not that well designed.

 1. `eachline(::String)` and `countlines(::String)` does _not_ iterate over lines, or count lines of strings.
 Instead, they interpret the strings as filenames, tries to open the file and iterate over the lines in it. _What?_ So, how do you operate on strings?
 You have to wrap the strings in `IO` objects first.
 Yeah. that's another gripe, there is no such type as a `Path` in Julia - it just uses strings.
 Why not?
 I honestly don't know, other than perhaps the Julia devs wanted to get 1.0 out and didn't have time to implement them.